 Sylvie is further known in the French market as a leading toxic tort/mass litigation lawyer.
 As such, she has been involved in most pro-company case law rendered in recent years, notably in asbestos-related cases, with some cases mentioned in the French Civil and Social Security Codes because of the significant reversal in case law they represent.

-Sylvie is an active member of the International Association of Defense Counsel (IADC), the Association of Defense Trial Attorneys (ADTA) and the International Consumer Product Health and Safety Organization (ICPHSO).
+Sylvie is an active member of the International Association of Defense Counsel (IADC) and the International Consumer Product Health and Safety Organization (ICPHSO).

 France’s attractiveness: will the International Chamber of the Paris Court of Appeal open the door to a new way to litigate in France?On February 7, 2018, were enacted the new rules applicable to the already existing, albeit rarely used, International Chamber of the Paris Commercial Court and the ones applicable to the newly created International Chamber of the Paris Court of Appeal